This post may contain affiliate links. Please read our disclosure policy.

 What size ramekin should I use?

-For optimal results, use a 10-ounce ramekin for this blueberry cobbler recipe.
-A similarly sized baking dish will also do the trick.
+For best results, use a 10-ounce ramekin for this cobbler recipe.

 More Single Serving Cobbler Recipes